-This paper presents at first the categories of innovative healthcare services as well as the way to find new service patterns.
-Then, we propose a data mining approach for managing such new healthcare services, including a novel data structure and an effective algorithm for multidimensional mining association rules on various granularities.
-It is proved to be very useful for discovering new service patterns.
+The paper proposes an approach including a novel data structure and an efficient algorithm for mining association rules on various granularities.
 The advantages of this approach over existing approaches include (1) more comprehensive and easy-to-use (2) more efficient with limited scans (3) more effective with finding rules hold in different granularity levels (4) capable of finding frequent patterns and infrequent patterns while users can choose the full match and the relaxed match (5) low information loss rate (6) capable of incremental mining of association rules to avoid unnecessary re-scan.